-Oh, it turns out hoverboards—and don't start, before you start, the great dull linguistic debate of 2015: the "how can they be hoverboards if they have wheels" chat—it turns out hoverboards are illegal, technically, to ride on roads and pavement in the UK.
+Oh, it turns out hoverboards – and don't start, before you start, because it is the great dull linguistic debate of 2015: the "how can they be hoverboards if they have wheels" chat – it turns out hoverboards are illegal, technically, to ride on roads and pavements.
 So don't.
 Just don't.

-So basically, long and shortly: You cannot, technically, legally ride a hoverboard on public pavements or roads.
-If you've been practicing your balancing quietly and politely on the pavement outside your house, then that is technically an offense and you should be in jail, mate.
-If you've taken it to Westfield to chat up girls while doing donuts, then I hope you know to make prison hooch, because you are a criminal.
+So basically, long and shortly: you cannot, technically, legally ride a hoverboard on public pavements or roads.
+If you've been practicing your balancing quietly and politely on the pavement outside your house, then that is technically an offence and you should be in jail, mate.
+If you've taken it to Westfield to chirpse girls while doing donuts, then I hope you know to make prison hooch, because you are a criminal.
 If you and your mates have face-planted off one in a McDonald's car park, enjoy being shanked in the kidneys with a sharpened toothbrush, because that's what those big actual hard criminals are going to do to you inside.

-Overall, this feels very "excuse to cuff and roughhouse young black males in a desperate bid by the police to make their weekly quota" to me—but then, I am famously a cynic!—because riding a swegway on a busy street is no more disruptive than jogging in place at some traffic lights, or carrying eight shopping bags while being a slow doddering nan, or having a larger than usual dog.
+Overall, this feels very "excuse to cuff and roughhouse young black males in a desperate bid by the police to make their weekly quota" to me – but then, I am famously a cynic! – because riding a swegway on a busy street is no more disruptive than jogging in place at some traffic lights, or carrying eight shopping bags while being a slow doddering nan, or having a larger than usual dog.
 People ride bicycles on the pavement all the time and nobody really does anything about it, and the same goes for skateboards.
-People do completely insane shit on pavements and the police do nothing.
+People do completely mad shit on pavements and the police do nothing.
 But then somehow you feel this swegway act might be more tightly enforced than most.

-The London police have tried to be cool, lately, and I'm not having it.
+The police have tried to be cool, lately, and I'm not having it.
 They had that hipster policeman with his moustache and his beard, and we all fell for it.
-We all looked at him and thought, "No he'd... he'd never kettle me, would he?
+We all looked at him and thought, 'No he'd... he'd never kettle me, would he?
 He'd never fire a water cannon into my eyes.
-He probably likes Modest Mouse."
+He probably likes Modest Mouse.'
 They do fun tweets like, "Has anyone lost a big bag of heroin?
-Come to the police station to collect it"—that sort of thing.
+Come to the police station to collect it" – that sort of thing.
 Slowly, quietly, the police are trying to make us forget they are neon-jacketed bad bastards who hate everything good and like wearing the uniform because it makes them feel significant.
-ACAB forever—never forget that.
+ACAB forever – never forget that.

 On VICE Sports: How Football Explains Capitalism

-Anyway, let's be real; let's—no, come on, sit down and let's be real now—nobody is ever really going to be in any way arrested or particularly stopped for riding a swegway on the pavement.
-At worst, the police might do that thing where they loop their thumbs through their protective vest and do a patronizing "you know that's technically a crime" chat before making you sheepishly dismount and walk around the corner before you ride it again.
-But it's still nice they dug out a law that predates the invention of the car to make sure nobody rides a swegway on the pavement around them, isn't it?
+Anyway, let's be real; let's – no, come on, sit down and let's be real now – nobody is ever really going to be in any way arrested or particularly stopped for riding a swegway on the pavement.
+At worst, the police might do that thing where they loop their thumbs through their protective vest and do a patronising "you know that's technically a crime" chat before making you sheepishly dismount and walk around the corner before you ride it again.
+But it's still nice they dug out a law that pre-dates the invention of the car to make sure nobody rides a swegway on the pavement around them, isn't it?
 Good work, police.
-Glad to have you around.
+Glad to have you about.